 Article 3, Part 2 – Examinations

-§ 3-202 Evening, Midterm, and Hourly Examinations
+§ 3-202 Outside-of-Class-Period Examinations

 - Other examinations, including special examinations, scheduled at a prior date.
 Priority will be given to the examination announced in class the earliest in the semester.
 If the two (or more) examinations being held at the same time were announced on the first day of class of each course, conflict and makeup examinations will be offered by the instructors of all of these courses and the students may choose which conflict or makeup examinations they wish to take.